First Day of Spring to Earth Day

 A.T.
 Celebration: Come celebrate the Appalachian National Scenic Trail in Historic Franklin, NC located 110 trail miles (AT110) north of Springer Mountain, GA, the southern terminus of the A.T.
 Designated an A.T.
 Community in 2010 by the Appalachian Trail Conservancy Franklin is a logical resupply/rest point between Hiawassee, GA and the Nantahala Outdoor Center in Wesser, NC.
 The A.T. crosses Highway 64 at Winding Stair Gap 10 miles west of Franklin.
 It is an easy hitch or make use of Macon County Transit’s daily pickups at 9:30am, 12:30pm and 3:30pm.

 We’re big fans of the A.T. around here.
-Franklin was the first of 49 towns along the 2200 mile Trail to be designated an A.T.
+Franklin was the first of 49 towns along the 2192.0 (2019) mile Trail to be designated an A.T.
 Community.
-Members of the Franklin based Nantahala Hiking Club (NHC) work with the U.S. Forest Service to maintain 60 gorgeous miles of the A.T. to include 10 shelters with privies, 9 group camp sites and 26 scenic viewpoints.
+Members of the Franklin based Nantahala Hiking Club (NHC) work with the U.S. Forest Service and the Appalachian Trail Conservancy to maintain 58.5 gorgeous miles of the A.T. to include 10 shelters with privies, 9 group camp sites and 26 scenic viewpoints.

 Tourists are invited to come and explore the Appalachian Trail through local hikes, documentaries and more or sit and talk with A.T. thru-hikers before they press on towards their goal of Mt.
 Katahdin in Maine.